hakanensari/vacuum/README.md

                      partner_tag: '<PARTNER_TAG>')
 ```

 Vacuum uses [HTTPI](https://github.com/savonrb/httpi) under the hood.
-You can swap the HTTP library it uses if you prefer an alternative for speed or introspection.
+You can swap the HTTP library it uses if you prefer an alternative one for speed or introspection.

 ```ruby
 HTTPI.adapter = :http